canon-cmre-kym-eden/ckanext-ingest/README.md

 ```

 But before anything can be ingested you have to regiser a `strategy` that
-produces `records`. `strategy` defines how source is parsed, and `record`
+produces `records`. `strategy` defines how source is parsed and divided into
-represent minimal amount of data from the source that is required for
+data chunks, and `record` wraps single data chunk and perform actions using
-**ingestion**(process when something is created/updated/etc.).
+information from the chunk.

 `strategy` is registered via `IIngest` interface.
 It has to be a subclass of
 `ckanext.ingest.shared.ExtractionStrategy`.
 The only requirement for